Movement for France

-The Movement for France (Mouvement pour la France, MPF; /fr/) was a conservative Eurosceptic French political party, founded on 20 November 1994, with a marked regional stronghold in the Vendée.
-It was led by Philippe de Villiers, once communications minister under Jacques Chirac.
+The Movement for France (Mouvement pour la France, MPF; /fr/) was a conservative Eurosceptic French political party, founded on 20 November 1994, with a marked regional stronghold in Vendée.
+It was led by Philippe de Villiers, once secretary of state for culture under Jacques Chirac.

 The party was considered Eurosceptic, though not to the extent of seeking withdrawal from the European Union, contrasting with some mainstream Eurosceptic parties such as the UK Independence Party (UKIP).
 The MPF resisted increases in European integration and campaigned successfully for a "no" vote in the French referendum of 2005 on the proposed European Constitution.
 It was also strongly opposed to the possible accession of Turkey to the European Union and to what it saw as the Islamisation of France.

 The party was a member of President Nicolas Sarkozy's presidential majority, which gathered allies of the ruling party Union for a Popular Movement (UMP).
 However, the party eventually distanced itself from Sarkozy, and party leader Villiers expressed support for Marine Le Pen in the 2017 presidential elections.